 DISTRIBUTION OF CASES: IN-COUNTY VS OUT-OF-COUNTY

 The Pathology Division serves as a resource to other counties in the state of Kansas.
-In 2011, 35% of the examinations were performed for other counties [Figure 2].
-There has been a steady rise in both in and out of county cases.
+In 2012, 31% of the examinations were performed for other counties [Figure 2].
+In-County cases have shown a rise since 2003.

 MEDICAL INVESTIGATIONS